clarkngo/typescript-projects/modified-compiler/README.md

 3. In your terminal, type `tsc`

-It would generate a folder named `out` and js file named `helloworld.js`.
+It would generate a folder named `out` and js file named `helloworld.js` inside it.